 This book thus shows how the three powers in medieval Japan built up close relations with each other, with the locality of Rokuhara in Kyoto in particular serving as a place for exchange between them.

-(Written by Shinichiro Takahashi, Professor of Historiographical Institute / 2018)
+(Written by TAKAHASHI Shinichiro, Professor, Historiographical Institute / 2018)